RaspberryFpc/pibackup/README.md

   - Shows partition tables, sizes, types, etc.
   - The grid updates dynamically when adjusting the target size
 - Existing partitions remain intact
-- Optional deletion of **selected** partitions before restore (configurable)
+- Optional deletion of **selected** partitions before restore
 - Backup is written directly to the chosen partition without overwriting others (except when deletion is enabled)
 - Automatically adjusts the filesystem to fit the size of the partition.

 ## Graphical Interface

 - Clear, self-explanatory GUI
-- Select target device via scrollbox
+- Select device via drop-down list
 - Partition preview via grid display
 - Progress indication during backup and restore
 - Clear status and error messages